Congratulations and welcome to Loyola!

 For a list of your benefit options, please refer to the Housestaff Benefits booklet.

-You will be asked to make a selection at the time of orientation.
-Please note that you are responsible for completing the benefits forms in order to ensure coverage during your training period at Loyola.
-All trainees are entitled to the benefits outlined in the 2018-19 Benefits Addendum which is part of the GME Agreement.
+You will have 30 days from your hire date to elect benefits.
+Please note that you are responsible for making your benefits election in Workday in order to ensure coverage during your training period at Loyola.
+All trainees are entitled to the benefits outlined in the 2019-2020 Benefits Addendum which is part of the GME Agreement.

 You may add, change or drop coverage ONLY during the annual open enrollment period, which is held once a year in the fall unless you have a loss of coverage or a change in family status.
 Changes in family status include marriage, divorce, birth, adoption or death.
 A change in coverage status due to loss of coverage or a change in family status must be made within 30 days of the event through the Human Resources office.